begolu2/rktik-thesis/02_conceptual.md

 1. Authorizing a user’s identity by asking them to enter the account-specific password and email-address combination.
 Authorized users may act on the site as one of the personas connected to the user account.
 2. Obtaining a valid email address so that users may be sent notifications and other messages related to their activity on the site.

-User accounts also store the user’s email preferences allowing users to disable emails of specific kind (see section [Notifications]).
+User accounts also store the user’s email preferences allowing users to disable emails of specific kind (see Section [Notifications]).
 In general, emails should be sent as little as possible as users may perceive them as spam if they carry insufficient personal relevance or value.

 ### Personas

 The personal identity of a user of the Rktik website is partially decoupled from their physical identity: While users may choose to use their real name, they can also use one or more pseudonyms.

-Other online communities allow this to different extents: On Reddit, a user may choose an arbitrary name for their user profile, while Facebook asks their users to provide their real name for online communication (see section [State of the Art]).
+Other online communities allow this to different extents: On Reddit, a user may choose an arbitrary name for their user profile, while Facebook asks their users to provide their real name for online communication (see Section [State of the Art]).
 Rktik goes a step further by not only allowing arbitrary handle names but also arbitrary *numbers* of handles, which are called *personas*.

 ![The *switch* menu lets users activate or create other personas](img/switch.png)